DJI Mavic Air Snap Verdict

 Push the left stick up to gain height, or down to lower the drone.
 Pushing that stick to the left will rotate the drone left (anti-clockwise) while pushing it right rotates it right (clockwise).

-Pushing the right stick forward moves the drone forward while pulling it back reverses the craft.
+Shifting the right stick forward moves the drone forward while pulling it back reverses the craft.
 Pushing the right stick left or right moves the drone in that direction but it stays in the same orientation so it moves a sideways.

 To land the craft, simply tap the Auto Land icon or push the left stick down until the Mavic Air touches down.
 It should power-off the motors automatically.

-If the drone won’t land it’s probably because its object avoidance system is detecting something that it feels could be a risk.
+If the drone won’t land, it’s probably because its object avoidance system is detecting something that it feels could be a risk.
 Long grass can be an issue, for example.
-To get around the problem, either identify an area of short grass or hardstanding, or use a landing mat.
+To get around the problem, either identify an area of short grass or hardstanding or use a landing mat.

 Controlling the Mavic Air Camera in Flight

 The Mavic Air’s camera is mounted on a gimbal that does a great job of smoothing out any wobble or buffeting by the breeze.
 Its angle can also be adjusted to frame the subject.
 However, unlike some drones, you can’t move the Mavic Air’s camera horizontally using the gimbal, only vertically.